 Each session will focus on a different topic, which will be shared in the reminder email sent just before the caucus.

-Building community and developing leaders are tenants of the Seattle Works mission; we hope you will join us!
+Transformative relationships and anti-racism education are tenets of the Seattle Works mission; we hope you will join us!

 When: 10am-11:30am one Tuesday a month (click on the Zoom registration link to see specific dates)

 Registration: Click here to register for the Zoom meeting.